I feel like there is 'Something Else' in the background to who I am...

 Eventually, at some point, being in the place of Something Else becomes your natural state.
 Life goes on as before, thoughts and emotions come and go and bodily experiences continue, but all of it remains on the surface with no power to take you over.
 Even intense emotional distress and physical pain are no longer as all-consuming as before.

-This is the state of consciousness that is known as Awakening.
+This is the awakened state of consciousness.